afarin-fatemeh-rezaei/Instacart-Order-Analysis/README.md

 ## ⭐ Acknowledgments

 - Instacart for providing the public dataset.
-- PostgreSQL, Python, and Looker Studio for their powerful open-source and free tools.
+- PostgreSQL, Python, and Data Studio for their powerful open-source and free tools.